 Planning and preparation are the best steps to take to ensure you pack exactly what you need for your trip.
 Take into consideration your answers to the above questions as you read this article.

 Read on for my essential UK packing list.
-You can also download the free packing checklist here.

 - Things to consider when packing for your trip to the UK